Plumsail/forms-docs/SharePoint/design-sp.rst

-.. title:: Designing modern forms for SP Online (Office 365) and SP 2019
+.. title:: How to design modern forms for SharePoint Online in Office 365 and for SharePoint 2019

 .. meta::
-   :description: How to create SharePoint forms - learn the basics: open desktop editor and connect, add fields, controls and containers, save the form
+   :description: Learn all you need: how to launch the editor app, how to customize a form, how to create form sets, and more

 Designing modern forms for SharePoint Online in Office 365 and SharePoint 2019
 ===============================================================================================================